 Criminal Charges For Vandalism & Property Destruction

-Mischief Concerning Religious & Educational Institutions
+vandalism Concerning Religious & Educational Institutions

-Mischief In Relation To Cultural Property
+vandalism In Relation To Cultural Property

-Individuals who commit mischief in relation to cultural property could be found guilty of an indictable offence and liable to imprisonment for a maximum term of 10 years, if the prosecutor elects to proceed by indictment.
+Individuals who commit vandalism in relation to cultural property could be found guilty of an indictable offence and liable to imprisonment for a maximum term of 10 years, if the prosecutor elects to proceed by indictment.
 If the prosecutor proceeds on a summary conviction election then the penalty is much less severe.

 Cultural property is defined in the Cultural Property Export and Import Act as: